AdobeDocs/workfront.fr-FR/help/quicksilver/planning/requests/create-request-form.md

   >[!NOTE]
   >
-  ><span class="preview">Dans l’environnement de Prévisualisation, l’onglet Paramètres remplace l’onglet Configuration </span>.
+  ><span class="preview">Dans l’environnement Aperçu, l’onglet Paramètres a remplacé l’onglet Configuration </span>.
   <!--* <span class="preview">The **Automations** tab allows you to automate what will occur based on features of the request made with the form.</span>-->

 #### Configurer les détails du formulaire